Llanz-dev/Pinterest_Lite/README.md

 4. Saving and Organizing: Find out how to save your favorite images and create boards to organize them effectively.

 5. Interacting with the Community: Learn how to engage with other users by liking, commenting on, and sharing images.

+6. Deletion of Pins: Understand how to delete individual pins from your boards.
+This feature allows you to manage your saved pins and remove any content you no longer wish to keep.

+7. Managing Boards: Explore the process of deleting entire boards.
+You'll learn how to remove boards that are no longer needed or relevant to your interests, helping you keep your Pinterest Lite account organized and clutter-free.

 The video presentation provides a visual demonstration of how to navigate and interact with the Pinterest Lite project, allowing you to grasp the usage and capabilities of the platform more effectively.